The Ranger Clutch Fluid Protocol

 (slave) is located inside the bell housing.
 That location puts

-clutch fluid in close proximity to very high heat,
+clutch fluid in close proximity to high heat and blown clutch dust,

-during launches and high-rpm shifts that necessarily entail
+especially during launches and high-rpm shifts that necessarily

-slippage of the friction surfaces between the pressure plate,
+entail slippage of the friction surfaces between the pressure

-clutch disc, and flywheel.
-These bursts of friction-induced high
+plate, clutch disc, and flywheel.
+These bursts of friction-induced

-heat are sufficient to boil clutch fluid if its boiling point has
+high heat are sufficient to boil clutch fluid if its boiling point

-been degraded significantly from the nominal specification on the
+has been degraded significantly from the nominal specification on

 The